Add to your Claude Code skills

 See docs/oidc.md for full setup details, constraints, and troubleshooting.

 SCRUMBOY_TLS_CERT and SCRUMBOY_TLS_KEY files exist.Install the app from the browser for a standalone window and better mobile UX.
 Background assignment alerts use the Web Push API with VAPID keys on the server.
 When both keys are set, signed-in clients attempt to subscribe automatically (browser permission may be prompted).
-Details and subscriber contact semantics: docs/pwa.md.
+Docker users must pass the VAPID variables into the container environment and recreate the container after changes.
+Details, Docker verification steps, and subscriber contact semantics: docs/pwa.md.

 The Docker image and go run embed prebuilt assets under internal/httpapi/web/dist.
 If they are missing, build them: